-(UPDATED 10/21/2020) Description and review of Junoon Flavors of India, a family-run Indian restaurant that recently opened in East Sacramento.
-See UPDATE below.
+(Last UPDATED 5/17/22) Description and review of Junoon Flavors of India, a family-run Indian restaurant located in East Sacramento.
+NEW: See UPDATE #2 below.

 I had been looking forward to trying Junoon Flavors of India ever since they opened in July.
 The restaurant is located on J Street at the former location of Cielito Lindo Mexican Gastronomy.

 Like many of my neighbors I was sorry to see Cielito Lindo Mexican Gastronomy close its doors.
 However, I am thrilled that Junoon has moved into the neighborhood.
 While East Sacramento has a variety of ethnic restaurants it has up until now lacked one serving Indian cuisine.